pmrmoura/CabifyTest/README.md

 - HomeViewController, where the user can add and remove products from the Cart
 - CheckoutViewController, where the user can see the final price as well as the discount applied.

+The project uses Swift 5, Xcode 14.2, Combine, UIKit, MVVM-C as these are the ones I'm most familliar with.
+But I enjoy learning and quickly can grasp any tech used by the team.

 # Demo:
 I recorded a quick video showing the whole app: